philipfabianek/cuda-gemm-from-scratch/README.md

 ### 2. Build Steps

-Before building, adjust `CUDA_COMPUTE_CAPABILITY` in CMakeLists to fit your GPU.
+Before building, adjust `CMAKE_CUDA_ARCHITECTURES` in [`CMakeLists.txt`](./CMakeLists.txt) to fit your GPU.
 Then, from the root of the repository, run the following commands:

 ```bash
 mkdir build